jannapps/acnh_hha_app/README.md

     * the user's list could be stored as a cookie and updated when the list is changed, but that could result in a very large cookie, and also would mean that logged users might not have their lists saved
     * is there a way to write to a database upon action from a user that doesn't involve js?
 * do input validation for the one text box
+    * this could be difficult, considering many item names contain the '-' character
 * create bones for the myhouse page, prototype can just be displaying the list of activated items from search results
+* automatically tick the box for any filter that's being adjusted with js

 ## Ideas
 * populate the select boxes for search terms with erb db query that finds all possible colors/concepts/sets/categories/sizes?